 Spousal support, spousal maintenance, or alimony—how much will you owe your ex after your Washington State divorce, or how much will they owe you?
+Spousal maintenance is often a common source of confusion and worry during the divorce process.
+When there is an income or asset inequality between partners, or one partner has been reliant on the financial support of the other, spousal maintenance allows you to recover financially after the marriage is over.
+However, spousal maintenance is not guaranteed in the State of Washington, and the court will review each case based on merit.
 It’s important to have a good idea of what your spousal support will be and what your financial situation will look like following your split.
 In Washington, the amount you give (or receive) in alimony depends on a number of factors.
-Here’s how you can get started:

 - Do you have dependents?
 Spousal support may rise if one person is the primary caregiver to young children and must stay home from work.